Hiskrtapps/Social-Networking-Serverless-Kata/README.md

      > **_PAGINATION:_** to be scalable this endpoint offers pagination capabilities.
 They are controlled by the *optional* headers ```x-snsk-page-Limit``` and ```x-snsk-pagination-LastEvaluatedKey```.
      * ```x-snsk-page-Limit```: it is the maximum number of values per page that will be returned (the last page will containing only the remainng elements);
-       * if this header is not passed the default value is used (10)
+       * if this header value is not passed the default value is used (10)
-       * if the value 0 is passed the pagination will be automatically disabled and all the elements are returned
+       * if the value 0 is passed the pagination will be automatically disabled and all the elements are returned (DANGER!)
-     * ```x-snsk-pagination.LastEvaluatedKey```: it is the key of the last element returned in a previous endpoint call in which the pagination was enabled
+     * ```x-snsk-pagination-LastEvaluatedKey```: it is the key of the last element returned in a previous endpoint call in which the pagination was enabled
        * if this header is not passed the selection start form the first element (the more recently inserted)
        * if the value from a previous call is passed the selection start form the next element starting from the one referenced by the key
 ----
 #### Cognito APIs ####
-In addition the Cognito Login HTTP API should be call to perform the login and retrieve the *id_token*:
+In addition to the *Application APIs*, the following Cognito API should be call to perform the login and retrieve the needed *id_token*:
  * POST https://cognito-idp.us-west-1.amazonaws.com/
      * request:
          * headers: